Holy Catholic Church Anglican Rite: Western Rite conflict

 In 1997, a succession dispute arose among the bishops of the ACC-OP, which led to the formation of the Holy Catholic Church Anglican Rite.
 In March of that year Archbishop William Lewis, metropolitan of the ACC-OP, suffered a stroke, an event which led to questions about his ability to continue in his post.
-Thereafter a dispute arose regarding whether Thomas Kleppinger or John Cahoon was the senior bishop ordinary in line to become acting metropolitan upon the death or disability of Lewis.
+Thereafter a dispute arose regarding whether Thomas J. Kleppinger or John Cahoon was the senior bishop ordinary in line to become acting metropolitan upon the death or disability of Lewis.

 In June 1997, Lewis submitted the question to the ACC-OP's provincial court.
 An attempted settlement of the issue in July fell apart at a meeting of the bishops on August 4, which ended abruptly.
 The next day, bishops James McNeley, Arthur Seeland, and Leslie Hamlett announced that Archbishop Lewis was incapacitated and declared Bishop Kleppinger acting metropolitan.
 On August 6, Kleppinger, Hamlett, and Seeland called on the bishops, clergy, and lay members of the church to repudiate "Traditional Episcopalians".
 Kleppinger signed the letter under the title of acting metropolitan, also joined later by bishops McNeley and Alexander Price.
 On August 7, Archbishop Lewis issued a writ of inhibition against McNeley (suspending him from the exercise of his office), alleging that McNeley had struck Bishop Joseph Deyman at the meeting and thereby excommunicated himself.
 On August 19, Lewis charged the five with "invasion of the patrimony of the metropolitan" and issued writs of inhibition against the rest of the group.

 On August 28, the ACC's provincial court ruled that Cahoon was senior bishop ordinary, and when Lewis died on September 23, 1997, Cahoon assumed the role of acting metropolitan.
 He was succeeded by a new metropolitan, Bishop Michael Stephens, elected by a biennial provincial synod in Norfolk, Virginia on October 15.
-Meanwhile, the five dissenting bishops, Bishop Tom Kleppinger, Bishop McNeley, Bishop Seeland, Bishop Leslie Hamlett and Bishop Victor Cruz-Blanco, met as another synod in Allentown, Pennsylvania, and elected Bishop Hamlett as metropolitan.
+Meanwhile, the five dissenting bishops, Bishop Thomas J. Kleppinger, Bishop McNeley, Bishop Seeland, Bishop Leslie Hamlett and Bishop Victor Cruz-Blanco, met as another synod in Allentown, Pennsylvania, and elected Bishop Hamlett as metropolitan.

 By 1999, the dissenting bishops had separated into groups forming two new churches, the Holy Catholic Church Western Rite, friendly to Eastern Orthodox theology and skeptical about Anglicanism's doctrinal comprehensiveness, and the Holy Catholic Church Anglican Rite, following traditional Anglo-Catholic theology.

 In 2005, Bishop Leslie Hamlett, along with Bishop Appleton and Bishop James, were deposed and expelled.
 Bishop Michael M. Wright was elected as the new metropolitan of the Holy Catholic Church—Western Rite, with the support of Cruz-Blanco, Banzana and Kleppinger. and held that position until his death in 2009.
 Bishop Wright had previously been the archdeacon of the Missionary Diocese of the United Kingdom of the Anglican Catholic Church.

 In 2008, Bishop Leo Michael succeeded Bishop McNeley as bishop of the Diocese of the Great Plains.
 After the death of Bishop Wright, Bishop Michael took leadership of the church.